 The useful life of a medium paratransit bus is at-least 5 years or 150,000 miles.
 Paratransit buses have historically been purchased using the FTA 5310 Traditional program, and funding under this program appears to be sufficient for the time being.
 B-Line successfully submitted an FTA 5310 Traditional Grant during 2016/17 for the replacement of six (6) Paratransit buses.
-During fiscal year 2018/19, BCAG will receive the six (6) replacement Paratransit buses.
+During fiscal year 2018/19, BCAG received the six (6) replacement Paratransit buses and put them in to service in December of 2018.